runpod/docs/docs/serverless/endpoints/manage-endpoints.md

 :::tip

 You can optimize cost and availability by specifying GPU preferences in order of priority.
-RunPod will attempt to allocate your first choice GPU.
-If unavailable, it will automatically use the next GPU in your priority list, ensuring your workloads run on the best available resources.
+RunPod attempts to allocate your first choice GPU.
+If unavailable, it automatically uses the next GPU in your priority list, ensuring your workloads run on the best available resources.

 You can enable or disable particular GPU types using the **Advanced > Enabled GPU Types** section.

 :::

-After deployment, your endpoint will initialize and be ready to receive requests.
+After deployment, your endpoint takes time to initialize before it is ready to process requests.
 You can monitor the deployment status on the endpoint details page, which shows worker status and initialization progress.
-Once active, your endpoint will display a unique API URL (`https://api.runpod.ai/v2/{endpoint_id}/`) that you can use to send requests.
-For information on how to interact with your endpoint, see [Job operations](/serverless/endpoints/job-operations).
+Once active, your endpoint displays a unique API URL (`https://api.runpod.ai/v2/{endpoint_id}/`) that you can use to send requests.
+For information on how to interact with your endpoint, see [Endpoint operations](/serverless/endpoints/operations).

 ## Edit an endpoint